 Oats have a fiber called beta glucan which makes neutrophils travel to an area of infection quickly and increases their ability to remove the bacteria.

 Rolled Oats are loaded with antioxidants called avenanthramide, which are unique to oats.
-Antioxidants are essential because they guard the cells from free radicals.
+Antioxidants are essential because they guard the cells against free radicals.
 They are molecules you make through metabolism and expose you to environmental toxins.
 Free radicals are dangerous; they increase your risk for heart disease and cancer.

 Antioxidants avenanthramide stop inflammation and increase your production of nitric oxide, which protects hardening of your arteries.
 Research has shown in 2010 in “Nutrition and Cancer” that avenanthramide in Rolled Oats prevents the spread of colon cancer cells.